See the Story Index for Wael Abdelgawad’s other stories.

 “Brother,” I began in irritation, before taking a breath and calming myself.
 “You have to put that aside.
 I have a lot for you to do today.”

 He nodded, straightening his shoulders.
 “Okay.”
 He nodded again, seconding his own motion.
 “Okay.”

 Removing the envelope full of cash from my desk, I counted out two thousand dollars and gave it to him.
 He whistled, his eyes opening wide.

 “First,” I instructed, “go to the bank and deposit a thousand in my account.”
 I handed him a slip of paper with the account number.
 “Then pay my bills.
 Go to the PG&E office in person and get my electricity turned on, then the phone company, then the waste management company.
-I want receipts for everything.”
+I want receipts for everything, not because I don’t trust you but because my office expenses are tax deductible.”
 I handed him a stack of bills.
 “Then a grocery trip.”
 I handed him another paper, on which I’d listed a variety of foodstuffs, including snacks for Hajar when she visited next.

 I had a thought.
-“Say, Ramzy.
-When’s the last time you saw Tarek Anwar?”
+“Hey, when’s the last time you saw Tarek Anwar?”

 He frowned.
 “I mean, I know who he is.
 But we’re not friends.
 My mother wouldn’t like it, and anyway what do I need to hang around a junkie for?”

 I didn’t like him calling Tarek a junkie.
 It settled heavily on my heart.
 “Your mother doesn’t like me either,” I pointed out.

 “Yeah, but you pay me.
 And she’s wrong about you.”

 Once Jalal was on his way, I packed up my stuff and headed out.
 Imam Saleh lived in a rented house a few blocks from Masjid Madinah, which itself was just across the street from Fresno City College.
 I called him first.
 I asked if I could come over and he said sure, he was reviewing his khutbah but could take a break.